RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/tracker-domain-enum-FF&NP-pt2.md

 In an [old post](https://rooneymcnibnug.github.io/privacy/2019/05/15/rooney-pihole.html) on this blog I wrote about the joys of blocking creepy advertising and tracking domains, and how this strange little hobby sparked a desire for me to build [my own blocklist](https://raw.githubusercontent.com/RooneyMcNibNug/pihole-stuff/master/SNAFU.txt).

-This blog post will serve as the ever-belated second part, where we can go over an interesting source example for sub-domain enumeration for the `SNAFU` blocklist.
+This blog post will serve as the ever-belated second part, where we can go over an interesting source example for subdomain enumeration for the `SNAFU` blocklist.
 So let's get right into it.

 ## Going to Market